-Spring is just around the corner.
+Winter break is just around the corner.
 Educators know that this means students may become distracted, less cooperative, and less engaged in their learning.
-And this year, normal “spring fever” challenges are compounded by the difficulties of the pandemic and long months of remote or hybrid learning.
+SEL can help “break the ice” and keep students motivated!

-Strong relationships are an important cornerstone of any SEL program and are especially critical during distance learning.
-SEL programs and activities can help you take an active role in connecting with students and showing them you care and are committed to their success.
+Strong relationships are an important cornerstone of any SEL program.
+They can help you take an active role in connecting with students and showing them you care and are committed to their success.
 Here are three strategies to build stronger relationships with students and improve their learning experiences.
 Aperture also has an SEL training program for educators, EdSERT.

-Take time to reflect on how remote learning has impacted instruction and create an action plan to support students through equitable instruction.
+Create an action plan on how you can support students through equitable instruction.
 SEL should be an integral part of this plan and will help increase student motivation and engagement.

-Host virtual parent nights to help students’ family members continue to feel connected to the school.
+Host in-person or virtual parent nights to help students’ family members feel connected to the school.
 Conduct regular surveys to check in on how they are doing.
-Visit our SEL at Home web page for more resources to support families during this transitional time.
+Visit our Parent Portal for more resources to support families with SEL.

 While it is important to keep families involved, also be aware of limitations and what additional supports are needed from school staff, family liaisons, and community partners.
 If something is affecting the student at home, you can talk with the student, offer support, and connect the student to outside resources.
 If students do not have access to supportive family/home environments, there are many out-of-school networks and organizations that have proven track records for helping at-risk youth who live in unstable home environments.